Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to change the owner of the file hello to betty only if it is owned by the user guillaume
+how to write a script that will play starwars iv episode in the terminal